aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 💡 *Tip on working with JSX from Kent C. Dodds: When something in JSX doesn't seem to make sense, try and transpile it to JavaScript in your head, mostly it will make sense then.
 (Or use the [online Babel transpiler](https://babeljs.io/repl)).*

-JSX is a syntax layer over the API we just used.
-Thanks to JSX we can write our `React.createElement` in a way that seems a bit like HTML.
-We can nest elements which can be normal HTML elements or react components and give those elements attributes much like we would in HTML.
+JSX is a syntax layer over the `React.createElement` API we just explored.
+Thanks to JSX we can write `React.createElement` in a way that resembles HTML.
+We can nest elements, which can be normal HTML elements or react components, and give those elements attributes much like we would in HTML.

 ```jsx
 const root = document.querySelector('#root');